 You can make a claim with the Express Plus Medicare mobile app on your mobile phone.
 Don’t submit a claim if your doctor has done it for you.

 To use the app, you need a myGov account linked to Medicare.
 If you don’t have these accounts yet, you’ll need to set them up.

 Before you start your claim, make sure you have both:

-- your account and receipt
+- your invoice and receipt

 - details of the service you want to claim.

 When you claim, we’ll ask you to either give us or confirm your bank account details.